octopress/hooks/README.md

 With `pre_render` you can parse and modify page contents before it is processed by Liquid, Markdown, Textile and the like, and rendered to HTML.

 With `post_render` you can access pages and posts after it has been converted into HTML.
 You might use this option if you want to modify generated HTML.
+At this stage, be sure to modify the `page.output` if you want change what the page displays.

 With `post_write` you can execute a code block after a page or post has been successfully written to disk.